Chevrolet Cavalier: Third generation (1995–2005)

-The Cavalier received its first total redesign for 1995, with expanded dimensions and more aerodynamic styling, incorporating minor design cues from the fourth generation Chevrolet Camaro.
-Some of the basic styling cues remained however, such as the bumper-integrated grille and the coupes' dipped beltline.
-Coupe, sedan, and convertible options were offered, however the wagon model was discontinued, and later replaced with the Chevrolet HHR in 2005.
+The Cavalier received its first total redesign for 1995, with expanded dimensions and more aerodynamic styling, incorporating minor design cues from the fourth-generation Camaro.
+However, some of the basic styling cues remained, such as the bumper-integrated grille and the coupes' dipped beltline.
+Coupe, sedan, and convertible options were offered, but the wagon model was discontinued and later replaced with the Chevrolet HHR in 2005.
 The car now had the available option of 15 and 16-inch wheels.
-By 1997, the Cavalier became the best selling car within the entire GM lineup.
+By 1997, the Cavalier became the best-selling car within the entire GM lineup.

 For the third generation, powertrain options were limited to inline-four engines.
-The option for a V6 engine, which had been available in the first and second generation, was dropped and replaced by a new four-cylinder of similar power output.
-Base and RS models still retained the 2.2-litre pushrod four-cylinder engine (2.2 L OHV) of the previous models, which was primarily mated to a 3-speed automatic, but was available with 5-speed manual in the two-door models, in particular the RS models.
-As of 1996 a new 4-speed automatic became available in any trim; this had originally been intended to be introduced along with the redesign but General Motors' cash shortage delayed it.
+The option for a V6 engine, which had been available in the first and second generations, was dropped and replaced by a new four-cylinder of similar power output.
+Base and RS models still retained the 2.2-liter pushrod four-cylinder engine (2.2 L OHV) of the previous models, which was primarily mated to a 3-speed automatic, but was available with 5-speed manual in the two-door models, particularly the RS models.
+For 1996, a new 4-speed automatic became available in any trim; this had originally been intended to be introduced along with the redesign, but General Motors' cash shortage delayed it.
 The Z24 and LS convertible used the 2.3 L LD2 Quad 4 engine in 1995, but they received a new engine in 1996, the 2.4 liter DOHC LD9.
 This engine could also be special ordered on a 4-door LS model.
 This engine produced 150 hp and 155 lbft of torque and was used until 2002.
+The car was also available with a CNG bi-fuel system for fleet customers from 1998 to 2004.